dmial/wit-bit-site-content/post/processing-of-unrecoverable-errors-in-swift.md

 * Events caused by external factors.
 Like network connection failure.
 * Events caused by programmer's mistake.
 Like reaching a switch operator case which should be unreachable.

 We process events of the first type in regular control flow.
-For example we react to network failure by showing message to a user and setting app for waiting of network connection recovery.
+For example, we react to network failure by showing a message to a user and setting app for waiting of network connection recovery.

-We try to find out and exclude events of the second type as early as possible, before code goes to production.
-One of the approach here is to run some [runtime checks terminating program execution](https://developer.apple.com/documentation/swift/swift_standard_library/debugging_and_reflection) in a debuggable sate and print message with indication of where in code the error is happened.
+We try to find out and exclude events of the second type as early as possible before code goes to production.
+One of the approaches here is to run some [runtime checks terminating program execution](https://developer.apple.com/documentation/swift/swift_standard_library/debugging_and_reflection) in a debuggable sate and print message with an indication of where in a code the error has happened.

-For example programmer may terminate execution if required initializer wasn't provided but was called.
+For example, a programmer may terminate execution if required initializer wasn't provided but was called.
 That will be inevitably noticed and fixed at first test run.

 ```swift
 required init?(coder aDecoder: NSCoder) {